mohamed-Dhia/Tic-Tac-Toe/README.md

 #### *what technologies did i use*

-I used Typescript,HTML5,CSS3,jquery and lowdash
+I've used Typescript ,HTML5 ,CSS3 ,jquery and lowdash

 ------